godotengine/godot-docs/tutorials/shaders/advanced_postprocessing.rst

 The one drawback to using an ArrayMesh over using a QuadMesh is that the ArrayMesh is not visible in the editor because the triangle is not constructed until the scene is run.
-To get around that, construct a single triangle Mesh in a modelling program and use that in the MeshInstance3D instead.
+To get around that, construct a single triangle Mesh in a modeling program and use that in the MeshInstance3D instead.